How to Care for Jeans

 Forget About Freezing

 “Freezing your jeans kills the bacteria” is one of those persistent myths that sounds like it could be a neat denim-saving lifehack, but it really isn’t.
-You can’t clean your jeans by putting them in the freezer.
-As soon as you take the jeans out and put them on, getting them back to your body temperature, the odors caused by any bacteria on the jeans will come right back.
+You can’t clean your jeans by putting them in the freezer, because your freezer doesn't actually get cold enough to kill bacteria.
 Freezing denim is a waste of both time and freezer space.
 You’re better off just washing the jeans when you need to (just not too often) rather than trying to freeze them clean.